-You can access WebMerge for Salesforce.com at any time in your Apps dropdown in the top right of Salesforce.
+You can access WebMerge for Salesforce.com at any time from the App Launcher in the top left corner of Salesforce.

-WebMerge for Salesforce.com gives you access to three new Tabs:
+WebMerge for Salesforce.com gives you access to three Tabs:

 1. Webmerge Documents

 These Tabs are where you will be able to manage your WebMerge document mappings and settings.

 To give Salesforce.com access to your WebMerge documents, we need to setup an API Key and API Secret in WebMerge.

 Visit www.webmerge.me and either sign in or create a new account.

 Under your Profile, click on API Access.

 Click on Click here to create an API Key! to get started.
 If you've added an API key before, you'll see the +New API Key button, as shown below.

 Give your API Key a name.
 For this example, we’re going to call it WebMerge for Salesforce.